metamath/lamp-guide/docs/index.md

   of what you intend to name it.
   Consider using the label "qed" for the goal step if you don't know what name to use.
-  Each hypothesis and the goal needs to have a unique label that isn't already in the context being used (it can't be a math symbol, label, or anything else).
+  Each hypothesis and the goal must have a unique label that isn't already in the context being used (it can't be a math symbol, label, or anything else).
   These labels (of the hypotheses and goal) are called "global labels";
   the other labels in the proof are "local labels".
+  Metamath-lamp will show an error if a global label is already used in the current context.
   If you're following the conventions of set.mm, the name of each hypothesis is the goal name followed by a period and an integer (starting with 1).
   For example, the proof of `mp3an3an` might have hypotheses